 Putting a spotlight on the next generation of Québec playwrights!

-Infinithéâtre is proud to have hosted our Park 'N Play 2022 event back in October.
 Park 'N Play is our open air-reading series featuring the winning plays of our playwriting competition for youth, The-Write-Stuff.
-Québec-based playwrights aged 12-18 are asked to submit a short play for a chance to win a 500$ cash prize as well as a professional staged reading at the event.
+Québec-based playwrights aged 12-19 are asked to submit a short play for a chance to win a 500$ cash prize as well as a professional staged reading at the event.
+This year's Park 'N Play 2023 will take place as part of Les Journées de la culture, on September 30th at 2:30pm, at Parc Drolet-Rachel (Metro Mont-Royal).

 Blame (by Kate Collins) directed by Chelsea Dab